Hurricane Preparation 2017

 - USB Flash drive with any important documents/photos

-In addition, Pastors should take with them:
+In addition, in the event of an evacuation, Pastors should be prepared to take with them:

 - The Blessed Sacrament (if not already consumed)

 If the town or civil parish authorities issue a mandatory evacuation order, please follow the instructions of emergency authorities and evacuate.
 Pastors should provide their Regional Vicar with their evacuation contact information and current cell phone number prior to leaving.